sbalaji09/Orbis/frontend/app/dashboard/playground/README.md

 - Check that traces exist in your database

 ### Baselines / Runs Reset When Navigating
-- The playground stores state in localStorage
+- When unauthenticated, playground state is not persisted (refreshing will reset it)
-- If you are in private browsing mode, storage may be cleared between navigations

 ## Development